Ethnic groups in the Philippines: Sangil

-The Sangil people (also called Sangir, Sangu, Marore, Sangirezen, or Talaoerezen) are originally from the Sangihe and Talaud Islands (now part of Indonesia) and parts of Davao Occidental (particularly in the Sarangani Islands), Davao del Norte, Davao del Sur, Sultan Kudarat, South Cotabato, and North Cotabato.
+The Sangil people (also called Sangir, Sangu, Marore, Sangirezen, or Talaoerezen) are originally from the Sangihe and Talaud Islands (now part of Indonesia) and parts of Davao Occidental (particularly in the Sarangani Islands), Davao del Norte, Davao del Sur, Sultan Kudarat, South Cotabato, and Cotabato.
 Their populations (much like the Sama-Bajau) were separated when borders were drawn between the Philippines and Indonesia during the colonial era.
 The Sangil people are traditionally animistic, much like other Lumad peoples.
 During the colonial era, the Sangil (who usually call themselves "Sangir") in the Sangihe Islands mostly converted to Protestant Christianity due to proximity and contact with the Christian Minahasa people of Sulawesi.
 In the Philippines, most Sangil converted to Islam due to the influence of the neighboring Sultanate of Maguindanao.
 However, elements of animistic rituals still remain.
 The Indonesian and Filipino groups still maintain ties and both Manado Malay and Cebuano are spoken in both Indonesian Sangir and Filipino Sangil, in addition to the Sangirese language.
-Indonesian Sangir even live in the Philippines, particularly Balut Island, Davao del Sur, Davao del Norte, Davao Oriental, Sarangani, Sultan Kudarat, North Cotabato, South Cotabato, General Santos and Davao City, because of its proximity to Indonesia; they speak Cebuano & Tagalog as second languages & are Protestant Christians by faith.
+Indonesian Sangir even live in the Philippines, particularly Balut Island, Davao del Sur, Davao del Norte, Davao Oriental, Sarangani, Sultan Kudarat, Cotabato, South Cotabato, General Santos and Davao City, because of its proximity to Indonesia; they speak Cebuano & Tagalog as second languages & are Protestant Christians by faith.
 The exact population of Sangil people in the Philippines is unknown, but is estimated to be around 10,000 people.
 A study by Larena puyblished in PNAS show that the Sangirese people also possess Papuan admixture.